-A traditional CV presented in the correct way is essential if you are looking for a new job, but one of the main issues with traditional CVs is that it’s difficult for employers to judge a candidate’s personality.
+A traditional CV presented in the right way is essential if you're looking for a new job, but one of the main issues with traditional CVs is that it’s difficult for employers to judge a candidate’s personality.

 If recruiters are short listing applicants based on their CV alone, they might be missing out on someone who is more suitable for the job.